Stop Water From Flooding Through Leaking Cracks in Your Floor

 In the case of serious flooding through cracks, however, creating a lateral line to your drainage system is an easy, cost-effective way to help keep your basement dry.

-We waterproof basements in Metro Detroit, Ann Arbor, Saginaw, Traverse City, Grand Rapids, Lansing, Kalamazoo, Muskegon, Jackson, and cities such as Flint, Waterford, Bloomfield Hills, Troy, Sterling Heights and many areas nearby.
+We waterproof basements in Metro Detroit, Ann Arbor, Saginaw, Traverse City, Grand Rapids, Lansing, Kalamazoo, Muskegon, Toledo and cities throughout Michigan and Northern Ohio.